Ikisehestherjoan/weserve_company/README.md

 ETL Processes:

 Develop and maintain ETL (Extract, Transform, Load) pipelines using Python to automate the movement of data from source systems to a data base

+SOME KPI USE CASE

+- Total Number of Calls Resolved vs Total Number of Calls Received

+- Total Number of calls received vs Total Number of calls assigned/resolved

+- The total and average call duration for each agent, and the grade level of these agents.

+- The earliest and latest closed and resolved calls, and the grade levels of the agents who resolved these cases.